-Complementing their research, the goal of the ARM Education and Outreach Program is to develop basic science awareness and increase critical thinking skills focusing on environmental science and climate change for K-12 students.
+Complementing their research, the goal of the ARM Educational Outreach Program is to develop basic science awareness and increase critical thinking skills focusing on environmental science and climate change for K-12 students.
 In addition, the program supports relationship building between teachers, students, scientists, and communities.
 To learn more about our outreach program, start out in Homeroom.

 Climate science is cool!!
 You may not think so, but a quick visit to our Study Hall may change your mind.
 Check out our puzzles and interactive quizzes—then try to stump a scientist with a question!

 Want some tools and tips to help you teach kids about climate and the environment?
 Do you need a little refresher yourself?
-For lesson plan ideas or to learn more about our workshop program, visit the Teachers' Lounge.
+For lesson plan ideas or to learn more about our workshop program, visit the Teachers' Toolbox.